 Teams may enter but only one student can present on stage.
 The first place winner receives $1,000, second place receives $500 and third place receives $250.

-The Student Pitch Competition application will go online in early summer.
+The Student Pitch Competition application is available below.
 Applications are due Tuesday, September 13, 2016.
 The top eight applicants will be chosen to participate.
 Please hold the morning of Saturday, September 24 for the event.